gelisam/hsresumebuilder/README.md

 hsResumeBuilder is an attempt at a Curriculum Vitae / Resume generator written entirely in Haskell.

-See [my resume as an example](https://drive.google.com/file/d/1a_slYffLHkftaimTSmW1iWCTroNAiZC8/view?usp=sharing), made with this very tool or open the `docs/index.html` file in your browser.
+See [my resume as an example](https://averageflow.github.io/hsresumebuilder/), made with this very tool.

 The concept is a highly-customizable theme-based resume generator, currently supporting one theme.